decentology/info/README.md

-## TryCrypto Info
+## Decentology Info

-This repo contains general information assets for TryCrypto.
+This repo contains general information assets for Decentology.